 The weather is finally warming up and it’s time to start planning your upcoming summer vacation.
 Instead of heading to a theme park for the millionth time, maybe it’s time to try something new — a trip to one of the many amazing national parks that dot the American landscape.
 Check out this guide if you want to find national parks by state.
-Where are the best national parks for summer trips, and what can you hope to see there?
+Where are the best national parks in the USA for summer trips, and what can you hope to see there?

 Olympic National Park

 The Pacific Northwest is a beautiful place to visit, and if you want to see everything this part of the country has to offer, take a trip to Olympic National Park.
 You can experience the stunning Pacific coastlines, climb the mountains or even explore the local rainforests, all within a couple of hours of each other.

 If you enjoy driving, there are more than 168 miles of paved roads, making it easy to see everything the park has to offer.
 Not to mention the countless trails to add to an Olympic National Park itinerary.
 There are also plenty of campgrounds perfect for pitching a tent, parking an RV or even renting a cabin for the night and taking in the amazing night sky.
 You can even fish for your dinner, but make sure you check local fishing regulations before you cast out.

 Arches National Park